minyez/minyez.github.io/_posts/2025-08-10-tracking_website_usage/2025-08-10-tracking_website_usage.md

     (* sign (+ (* h 3600) (* m 60) sec))))
 ```

+Further automation may be to communicate with LeechBlock from within Emacs.
+But this will need more development time, which I shall refrain for new.
-The workflow will then be to check the LeechBlock statistics in the morning and night routines, and execute the table block.
+Current workflow would then be to check the LeechBlock statistics in the morning and night routines, and execute the table block.
 Let's see how I will proceed in this direction.